Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/pimp-your-github-profile.md

 ## What's Yours?

-Please send me a message/mail/comment with your readme, and let's build an awesome collection!
+Please send me a message/mail/comment with your readme, and let's build a fantastic collection!

 ### Thank you for reading, and let's connect!